 - Apostomos burned the holy Torah.

 - An idol was placed in the Holy Temple.

 - The walls of Jerusalem were breached by the Romans, in 69 CE, after a lengthy siege.
 (Three weeks later, after the Jews put up a valiant struggle, the Romans destroyed the second Holy Temple on the 9th of Av.)

 The Jerusalem Talmud maintains that this is also the date when the Babylonians breached the walls of Jerusalem on their way to destroying the first Temple.

-- Healthy adults—bar- or bat-mitzvah age and older—abstain from eating or drinking between dawn and nightfall.
+- Healthy A fast day is an auspicious day, a day when G‑d is accessible, waiting for us to repentadults—bar- or bat-mitzvah age and older—abstain from eating or drinking between dawn and nightfall.
 Click here for exact times in your location.

 - Pregnant and nursing women may not have to fast.
 Someone who is ill should consult with a rabbi.
 Even those exempt from fasting, such as ill people or children, shouldn’t indulge in delicacies or sweets.

 - It is permitted to wake up early before the fast begins and eat, provided that prior to going to sleep one had in mind to do so.

 - During the morning prayers we recite selichot (penitential prayers), printed in the back of the prayerbook.
 The “long Avinu Malkeinu” is recited during the morning and afternoon prayers.

 - The Torah is read during the morning and afternoon prayers.
 The reading—the same for both morning and afternoon—is Exodus 32:11–14 and 34:1–10, which discusses the aftermath of the Golden Calf incident, how Moses successfully interceded on the Israelites’ behalf and attained forgiveness for their sin.
 After the afternoon Torah reading, the special fast-day haftarah, Isaiah 55:6–56:8, is read.